qLab/qLib/README.md

 - Generation, manipulation and visualization of geometry attributes and groups
 - Boundary geometry generation and manipulation
 - A complete deformer suite, implemented through a common deformer framework
-- Re-implemented (high-performance) versions of certain original Houdini OPs
+- Reimplemented high-performance versions of certain original Houdini OPs
 - Workflow-related tools
 - A large collection of gallery items (node and subnet presets)
 - Shelf tools